AndresGarelli/VimbaPeron/README.md

 # VimbaPeron!
-This script is used to acquire images with Allied Vision cameras using Python API of Fimba SDK.
+This script is used to acquire images with Allied Vision cameras using Python API of Vimba SDK.
 Tested on model  Alvium 1800 U-500m

 Vimba for Windows can be downloaded from here: https://www.alliedvision.com/en/products/vimba-sdk/